lecode-official/mvvm-framework/Documentation/QuickStart.md

 ## Dependency Injection

 The MVVM Framework has a powerful dependency injection mechanism, which automatically injects components into view models.
 The inversion of control container of choice is [Ninject](https://github.com/ninject/Ninject).
-This is the only inversion of control container which is currently supported by the MVVM Framework, but there plans to support a wide array of inversion of control containers in the future.
+This is the only inversion of control container that is currently supported by the MVVM Framework, but there plans to support a wide array of inversion of control containers in the future.

-In order to make our `TodoListItemsRepository` application-wide, head over to the `App.xaml.cs` and implement the `OnStartedAsync` method.
+In order to make our `TodoListItemsRepository` available application-wide, head over to the `App.xaml.cs` and implement the `OnStartedAsync` method.
 Then bind the
 `TodoListItemsRepository` to the [Ninject](https://github.com/ninject/Ninject) kernel. `InSingletonScope` is used so that all our view models use the same instance of the repository.